 About PCL Construction

 PCL is a group of independent construction companies that carries out work across Canada, the United States, the Caribbean and Australia.
 These diverse operations in the civil infrastructure, heavy industrial and buildings markets are supported by a strategic presence in 31 major centers.
-Together, these companies have an annual construction volume of $9 billion, making PCL the largest contracting organization in Canada and one of the largest in North America.
+Together, these companies have an annual construction volume of $9 billion CAD, making PCL the largest contracting organization in Canada and one of the largest in North America.
 Watch us build at PCL.com